The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

-Thiopental is a barbiturate (bar-BIT-chur-ate).
-Thiopental slows the activity of your brain and nervous system.
+Pentothal is a barbiturate (bar-BIT-chur-ate).
+This medicine slows the activity of your brain and nervous system.

-You should not use thiopental if you are allergic to it, or if you have:
+You should not use Pentothal if you are allergic to it, or if you have:

 porphyria (a genetic enzyme disorder that causes symptoms affecting the skin or nervous system);

 Addison's disease (an adrenal gland disorder);

 To make sure Pentothal is safe for you, tell your doctor if you have: